Sheilah Wilson ReStack: Biography

 ReStack was born in 1975 in Caribou River, Nova Scotia.
 She graduated from Mount Allison University with a BA in English/French and NSCAD University with her BFA.
 ReStack then went on to complete her MFA at Goldsmiths College.
-ReStack teaches, and is Chair of Studio Art at Denison University.
+ReStack teaches and is Chair of Studio Art at Denison University.

+ReStack also works collaboratively with her wife Dani (Leventhal) ReStack.
+Dani ReStack is an American photographer whose work has been recognized with numerous grants and awards, including the Howard Foundation Fellowship in Photography in 2017.
+They have received funding from the Canada Council for the Arts, and have been recognized by Judy Flower's Through the Flower Foundation and the Ohio Arts Council Individual Excellence in Photography.
 In 2017 Dani and Sheilah ReStack's film Strangely Ordinary This Devotion was included in the Whitney Biennial.